 - There’s a huge WordPress podcasting community behind it with a forum for you to learn and ask questions.

-- It comes with a suite of powerful tools like iTunes optimization, media artwork management, and SEO tools.
+- It comes with a suite of powerful tools like iTunes optimization, media artwork management, and search engine optimization SEO tools.

-- Their content delivery network helps you serve podcasts faster and more reliably.
+- The podcast hosting service content delivery network helps you serve podcasts faster and more reliably.

 - The podcast directory helps you spread the word.